-At December 31, 2013, we had \$88.9 million of cash and cash equivalents and no borrowings outstanding on our \$600.0 million revolving credit facility that matures on April 21, 2017.
+At December 31, 2014, we had \$48.0 million of cash and cash equivalents and no borrowings outstanding on our \$600.0 million revolving credit facility that matures on April 21, 2017, subject to a one-year extension at our option.
 In addition, we have an option (subject to bank approval) to increase the credit facility through an accordion feature to \$1.0 billion.
-Our \$275.0 million unsecured term loan that matures on November 21, 2018 also has an option (subject to bank approval) to increase the term loan through an accordion feature to \$350.0 million.
-As of December 31, 2013, we had the capacity to issue up to \$26.0 million in common shares under our ATM equity program and plan to increase the availability to \$300 million during Q1 2014.
+Our \$275.0 million unsecured term loan that matures on November 21, 2018, subject to a one-year extension at our option, also has an option (subject to bank approval) to increase the term loan through an accordion feature to \$350.0 million.
+As of December 31, 2014, we had the capacity to issue up to \$84.1 million in common shares under our ATM equity program.

-For 2013, the maximum amount of borrowings outstanding under our revolving credit facility was \$76.0 million, the weighted average amount of borrowings outstanding was \$10.5 million and the weighted average interest rate, before amortization of debt fees, was 1.27%.
-During 2013, we accessed the public debt markets twice, issuing \$275 million of 2.75% senior notes in May 2013 that mature on June 1, 2023 and in December 2013, issuing \$300 million of 3.95% senior notes that mature on January 15, 2024.
-The net proceeds of these two offerings after issuance discounts, underwriting fees and other costs were approximately \$564.0 million.
-We used the net proceeds from both of these transactions to address our 2013 and 2014 debt maturities as follows:
+For 2014, the maximum amount of borrowings outstanding under our revolving credit facility was \$79.5 million, the weighted average amount of borrowings outstanding was \$12.5 million and the weighted average interest rate, before amortization of debt fees, was 1.07%.
+In November 2014, we accessed the public debt markets issuing \$250 million of 30-year unsecured senior notes which bear interest at 4.5%.
+The opportunistic issuance resulted in net proceeds of \$244.6 million which were used to address \$186 million of our 2016 debt maturities.